Nehemiah 13 – Nehemiah’s Reforms

 In those days I saw people in Judah treading wine presses on the Sabbath, and bringing in sheaves, and loading donkeys with wine, grapes, figs, and all kinds of burdens, which they brought into Jerusalem on the Sabbath day.
 And I warned them about the day on which they were selling provisions.
 Men of Tyre dwelt there also, who brought in fish and all kinds of goods, and sold them on the Sabbath to the children of Judah, and in Jerusalem.
 Then I contended with the nobles of Judah, and said to them, “What evil thing is this that you do, by which you profane the Sabbath day?
 Did not your fathers do thus, and did not our God bring all this disaster on us and on this city?
 Yet you bring added wrath on Israel by profaning the Sabbath.”
 So it was, at the gates of Jerusalem, as it began to be dark before the Sabbath, that I commanded the gates to be shut, and charged that they must not be opened till after the Sabbath.
 Then I posted some of my servants at the gates, so that no burdens would be brought in on the Sabbath day.
 Now the merchants and sellers of all kinds of wares lodged outside Jerusalem once or twice.
 Then I warned them, and said to them, “Why do you spend the night around the wall?
 If you do so again, I will lay hands on you!”
 From that time on they came no more on the Sabbath.
 And I commanded the Levites that they should cleanse themselves, and that they should go and guard the gates, to sanctify the Sabbath day.
 Remember me, O my God, concerning this also, and spare me according to the greatness of Your mercy!

 a.
 In those days I saw people in Judah treading wine presses on the Sabbath: The Sabbath was being ignored in disobedience to God’s clear command under the Old Covenant.
-Foreigners sold and the people of Israel bought.
+On the Sabbath day when they were supposed to rest and trust God, foreigners sold, and the people of Israel bought.

 i.
 At the root, this was a problem of priorities.
-There is nothing wrong with buying and selling, only when our desire to buy and sell, to make money or spend money, becomes more important to us than honoring God.
-This was a clear way the people of Israel were putting making and spending money before glorifying God.
+There was nothing wrong with buying and selling, only when the desire to buy and sell, to make money or spend money, became more important than honoring God.
+This was a clear way the people of Israel put making and spending money before glorifying God.

 ii.
 The New Testament makes it clear we are not under the law of the Sabbath in the same sense Israel was under the Old Covenant (Colossians 2:16-17); but we are certainly under the same obligation to make honoring God more important than making money or spending money.